 6. Frog Hat

 Auntie Katie.
 The hours she has put in knitting for her adoptive nephew are ones I will never be able to make up for.
 To have a friend who knows me so closely and loves me in such tangible ways is a gift from God.
 This frog hat was one I had seen on pinterest, and charged her with.
 Surprisingly, she joyfully accepted, and it will be the outfit that little man comes home in.
-She is the friend every pregnant lady needs, for the following reasons:
+She is the friend every pregnant lady needs, for the following reasons:-she will blow off a workout to bake lemon loaf with her baking-challenged friend when her pregnant friend is craving it

 -she tells me every time she sees me how cute my bump is, even when I feel like a blimp